kastoestoramadus/dev-blog-env/_posts/2019-01-22-wsl-linux-windows-marriage.md

 - MS has changed severely since realized their new and strong competition.
 - Docker is very well integrated - local ports and disk space.
 - Hyper-V is given for free with the Windows 10 Pro.
 It's a type 1 hypervisor with lower CPU overhead than at VBox and VMware (type 2).
 VMware licence is more expensive than Win 10 Pro.
 - Drivers work.
-Trackpoint on Ubuntu for ThinkPad W540 sucks and the thinger-print scanner breaks regularly.
+Trackpoint on Ubuntu sucks (ThinkPad W540) and the thinger-print scanner breaks regularly.
 - AcrossCentre, Logichtec Flow, Cortana, DirectX etc. aren't present on Ubuntu.

 Windows is made for good UI while Linux/GNU for being a server.
 Both suck in the opponent's category.
 Why not combine the best of both worlds?